 Total score: 13.25

 Chinchillas are among the longest-lived of the small mammals.
-They’re boisterous and funny and cute, and their maintenance costs are on-par with other mammals of their size.
+They’re boisterous, funny, and cute, and their maintenance costs are on-par with other mammals of their size.
 Though very active, they’re quiet and odor-free.
 If I knew that life on earth was about to come to an end, I would probably just sit and watch a chinchilla taking a dust bath until Melancholia crashed into us.

 The main reason chinchillas don’t make fantastic pets is that they’re quite skittish.
 They can be inquisitive and even bold, but they almost never enjoy being held or cuddled.
-They’re also crepuscular, meaning they’re active mainly at dawn and dusk, and prefer a quiet home during the day.
-From personal experience I can tell you that you’ll easily meet their high exercise requirements chasing them around the house trying to get them back in their cage.
-And for odor-free animals, they’re somehow also messy; lady chinchillas spray urine when annoyed, and their adorable dust baths make a tremendous mess.
+They’re also crepuscular, meaning they’re active mainly at dawn and dusk, and prefer quiet during the day.
+You’ll easily meet their exercise requirements chasing them around the house to get them back in their cage.
+And for odor-free animals, they’re messy; they spray urine when annoyed, and their adorable dust baths make a tremendous mess.

 One big factor in the utility score that has’t come up yet is the ability to compost waste.
-There are seven animals on this list that make awesome manure: four farm animals and three small mammals.
-Ideal manure comes from exclusive vegetarians, can easily be gathered, dissolves quickly, and is full of the vitamins and minerals your growing plants need.
+There are seven animals that make awesome manure: four farm animals and three small mammals.
 Chinchilla manure is GREAT.

 #13 Ferrets (TIED)